CV

 Publications

 Kirtman, B.P., et al., (2024).
 A Simplified Physics Atmosphere General Circulation Model for Idealized Climate Dynamics Studies.
 Bull.
 Am.
 Meteorol.
-Soc., submitted.
+Soc., in revision.

 Tippett, M.K., Malloy, K., and Lee, S.H.
 (2023).
 Modulation of U.S. tornado activity by year-round North American weather regimes.
 Mon.
 Wea.
 Review, https://doi.org/10.1175/MWR-D-24-0016.1.